martinlaw/renv-test/README.md

  - Open the `forkthis` repo again and try to knit the file `nice-plot.Rmd`.
  - Initialise `renv` to create and install the R packages used in this project.
  - Try again to knit the Rmd file.
- - Make the project rely on more packages, then use `renv` to update the list of required packages.
- - Uninstall one of the required packages, then use `renv::restore()` to re-install it.